Functional central limit theorems and $P(phi)_{1}$-processes for the classical and relativistic Nelson models: Functional integral representations of the Nelson Hamiltonians

-We will consider the classical and relativistic Nelson models in parallel.
-In some aspects of the construction the relevant property is the Markov property of the underlying processes, thus the expressions will appear similar with the difference that the appropriate processes are applied, however, in some other aspects the path properties will become crucial and significant differences appear.

 Let $V: \BR \to \RR$ be a Borel-measurable function giving the potential.
 We denote the multiplication operator defined by $V$ by the same label.
-The energy of the free particle in the classical model is described by the Schr\"{o}dinger operator acting on $\LR $ and formally written as \eq{schroedinger} \hp =-\half\Delta +V. \en The {relativistic} model is described by the relativistic Schr\"{o}dinger operator acting on $\LR $ and formally written as

-where the square-root operator is defined by Fourier transform in the standard way, and the parameter $m \geq 0$ is the rest mass of the particle.
-These Schr\"odinger operators can be defined in the sense of perturbation theory by choosing suitable conditions on $V$.
-However, since we will use methods of functional integration, we are interested to choose $V$ in a way which allows a Feynman-Kac type representation to hold.
-The natural choice is Kato-class, in each case given in terms of the related random processes.
+The Schr\"odinger operators \eqref{rela}-\eqref{classi} can be defined in the sense of perturbation theory by choosing suitable conditions on $V$.
+However, since in this paper we will use methods of path integration, a natural choice is Kato-class, in each case given in terms of the related random processes.